 - Trial verdict against a surety following a contractor default on a Minnesota public works project;

-- Seven-figure settlement obtained for a general contractor against a defaulted sub on a public works project and collection of the settlement funds from an insurance carrier despite major coverage hurdles; and
+- Settlement obtained for a general contractor against a defaulted sub on a public works project and collection of the settlement funds from an insurance carrier despite major coverage hurdles; and

 - Favorable settlement for owner after multi-building dry fire sprinkler system failure and tenant disruption involving 400 units in Colorado; and